UmarYaksambi/QKD-Based-Messaging-System/README.md

 ```

 ### Step 3: Run the application:
-Run the following command on Bob's system (replace `127.0.0.1` with common networks IP address for inter device communication if needed):

--Start the terminal-based messaging:
+- Start the terminal-based messaging:
--Bob acts as the receiver. - Alice acts as the sender.
-Run the following command on Alice's system:
+Alice acts as the sender.
+Bob acts as the receiver.
 ```bash
 $ python Alice.py
 $ python Bob.py